cainus/ReadableKafkaBatchStream/README.md

 };
 var kafkaStream = new KafkaStream(options);

-var stringifier = new Transform({objectMode : true});
+// make a simple transform stream to change the array of buffers into a string var stringifier = new Transform({objectMode : true});
 stringifier._transform = function(chunk, encoding, cb){
   console.log("chunk is: ", chunk);